vinnie357/pi-kube-doom/README.md

   excuse to setup kube doom on a single node k8s cluster running on raspberry pi, will attempt to cover assumptions about hardware and other setup with readmes and steps.

 ## Status

+  [GOOD NEWS EVERYONE](https://i.ytimg.com/vi/YRCzEqkCoiM/maxresdefault.jpg) its alive! just a few build args for arm64 and we are off to the races you will need the dockerfile in my fork.

   well seems like ARM64 was left out of all of these parties, so going to see if I can't build some arm versions. ideally ending in docker images we can run on the pi. going to hack on that in my [fork](https://github.com/vinnie357/kubedoom)